TheJaredWilcurt/WuhdAppusDat/README.md

 You can `right-click + drag` to create a shortcut to `WuhdAppusDat.exe`.
 Put the shortcut in your start menu or on the desktop.

-## OSX
+## Linux/OSX

-NO INSTALLATION REQUIRED!
-This is a portable app.

-1. Download zip
-1. Unzip file
-1. Double-click on `WuhdAppusDat`
+Builds are not available yet.
+However you can follow the "Running locally for development" instructions to try it out.

-You will need to allow running a program from the internet.
+OSX: You may need to allow running a program from the internet.

-You will ned to allow WuhdAppusDat to have access to "Accessibility Features" (this is how it can see the title of the currently focused window).
+OSX: You may need to allow WuhdAppusDat to have access to "Accessibility Features" (this is how it can see the title of the currently focused window).

 * * *